jwa-lab/community-platform/README.md

 1. A Tezos sandbox
 1. Observability tools

-It then optionally starts additional services:
+It then starts additional services:

 1. JWA Tokenization service
+1. JWA Item store
 1. Or run your own services on top of it